-The AHA urges Congress to take steps to strengthen the nation's medical supply chain.
+The AHA urges Congress and the Biden Administration to take steps to strengthen the nation's medical supply chain.
 America's hospitals and health systems rely on the efficient and timely delivery of supplies so they in turn can deliver safe and effective care, especially in times of emergency.
 We support increased investments to maintain consistent and continuous access to medical supplies for hospitals and our entire health care system.